wfoteping2101/server-performance-stats-/README.md

 A lightweight Bash script to display real-time server performance metrics — perfect for DevOps, sysadmins, and Linux learners.

+This project is based on the [Server Performance Stats](https://roadmap.sh/devops-projects/server-performance-stats) project on roadmap.sh.
 ---

 ## 🛠️ Features